This post may contain affiliate links. Please read my disclosure.

 Yes and no. Scones are the British version and generally have eggs in them, where biscuits do not.
 However I've "Americanized" these homemade scones and taken the egg out which gives you a light, flaky texture.

 As mentioned above, eggs are commonly in scones as it gives it a richer mouthfeel.
 However I like a flakier scone so I omit the egg.
+You can replace about ¼ cup of the heavy cream with an egg if you prefer.

 You can break one open to check for doneness.
 The interior shouldn't be doughy or wet, but slightly moist.